How does menopause affect a woman's sexual life?

 - A decrease in sexual desire, response, and pleasure: Reduced estrogen levels can also make the clitoris less sensitive.
 Orgasms may become weaker, take longer to come or their frequency gets curtailed drastically.

 Some other problems that come with menopause can also aggravate the sexual side effects of menopause.
-These include

 How can women treat vaginal dryness during menopause?